Huey-Magoos-IT/magooos-site/memory-bank/progress.md

 ## Recent Enhancements

 ### March 31, 2025
+- Redesigned the sidebar header by consolidating redundant sections
+- Replaced "HUEY" with "Huey Magoo's" for better branding clarity
-- Updated the Huey Team logo in the sidebar from "logo.png" to "g_with_tm_black-01.png"
+- Moved the logo to the top header section next to the brand name
-- Ensured proper image loading by adding file extension
+- Removed the redundant "HUEY TEAM" section and "Private" text
+- Improved visual design with proper spacing and border styling
+- Removed Timeline link from the main navigation
+- Hidden the entire Projects section (including dropdown and project links)
+- Preserved code for future reintroduction of work-in-progress features
-- Updated Memory Bank documentation to reflect the UI change
+- Updated Memory Bank documentation to reflect all UI changes

 ### March 27, 2025
 - Implemented employee name resolution for CSV data in both Reporting and Data Department pages